mdn/content/files/en-us/web/http/headers/origin/index.md

 - Origins whose scheme is not one of `http`, `https`, `ftp`, `ws`, `wss`, or `gopher` (including `blob`, `file` and `data`).
 - Cross-origin images and media data, including that in `<img>`, `<video>` and `<audio>` elements.
-- Documents created programmatically using `createDocument()`, generated from a `data:` url, or that do not have a creator browsing context.
+- Documents created programmatically using `createDocument()`, generated from a `data:` URL, or that do not have a creator browsing context.
 - Redirects across origins.
 - iframes with a sandbox attribute that doesn't contain the value `allow-same-origin`.
 - Responses that are network errors.